Code-Institute-Submissions/Gmanprodev-Renovate-it/documentation/testing/testing.md

 ### Lighthouse Audit

-   * Click [here](test-images/lighthouse_report.pdf) for the report.
+   * Click [here](https://github.com/Gmanprodev/Renovate-it/blob/master/documentation/testing/test_images/lighthouse_report.png?raw=true) for the report.
    * No reccommendations in this report have been implemented in the first release but will be looked at in future releases.

 #### Conclusion

-   * The code validators highlighted these errors which have been fixed for the first release:
+   * The code validators highlighted these errors which I do not feel is neccessary to fix now as I believe they are due to the Jinja templating:
-      * Using "labelledby" rather than "aria-label".
+      * Using page headers.
-      * Missing / in a </script> tag.
-      * Missing 4 semicolons in my javascript code.
+      * Input field selections.
       * Showing that I have one unused variable (hideFunction), however I am actually using.
    * The web app works correctly in all five major browsers.
+I have tested on various devices and five different browsers.
-   * The suggestions given in the Lighthouse report will be implemented in the second release.
+   * The Lighthouse report scores are all really high apart from the performance.
+Thsi is due to the image hosting which I will rectify in the second release.